-Additionally, the bill allows religious employers to request exclusions from coverage that conflicts with their religious beliefs and mandates that health service corporations and health maintenance organizations provide written notice of such exclusions to prospective subscribers.
-It clarifies that the same copayments, deductibles, and benefit limits that apply to other medical or surgical benefits will also apply to infertility treatments, while excluding infertility resulting from voluntary sterilization procedures.
-The provisions will take effect 90 days after enactment and will apply to policies or contracts issued or renewed thereafter.
+Additionally, the bill clarifies the definition of "infertility" and specifies that coverage for IVF may be limited to individuals who have exhausted other treatment options, have not exceeded a lifetime limit of four egg retrievals, and are 45 years of age or younger.
+It allows religious employers to request exclusions from coverage that conflicts with their beliefs and mandates that insurers provide clear written notice of such exclusions.
+The same copayments, deductibles, and benefit limits that apply to other medical services will also apply to infertility treatments, while excluding coverage for infertility resulting from voluntary sterilization procedures.
+The act is set to take effect 90 days after enactment and will apply to policies or contracts issued or renewed thereafter.

 Statutes affected: Introduced: 17:48-6, 17:48A-7, 17:48E-35.22, 17B:27-46.1, 26:2J-4.23, 52:14-17.29, 52:14-17.46.6